tlswg/tls13-spec/draft-ietf-tls-tls13.md

 error alerts.

 Prior versions of TLS used the "legacy_alert_level" field to indicate the severity of the alert.
-This field should be set to {2} for all alerts, and MUST be ignored by implementations when receiving alerts.
+This field MUST be set to a value of 2 for all alerts, and MUST be ignored by implementations when receiving alerts.

 %%% Alert Messages